w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *Standard model and query language*

 - The relational model and SQL are very well-known standards
-- The same theoretical background is shared by the different implementations
+- The different implementations share the same theoretical background

 *Robustness*